-- 3D printer (link).
+- 3D printer (link / link).
 It was used for printing the case where the electronics are encloused.

 - Solder iron and wire.
 Some of the components (ESP8266 Firebeetle and LED matrix cover, for instance) doesn't come with soldered terminals.
 I needed to solder some wires or pins in order to connect those devices.

 - Shrinking tube (link / link).l also had to solder the wires of each load cell.
 A piece of shrinking tube might be used for a better isolation of the conductors.